DanOvando/marlin/README.md

 Now let’s compare the effect of an MPA on two species: a shark population and a yellowfin tuna population.
-In one simulation, the sharks and the tuna will share the same habitat.
-In the second, the tunas life onshore, but the sharks live further offshore.
+In one simulation, the sharks and the tuna will share the same nearshore habitat to the “east” of the simulated area.
+In the second, the tunas life onshore in the eastern habitat, but the sharks live further offshore.
 In both, we will design an MPA based on the distribution of tunas.

 ``` r
 library(marlin)